bulmaroarellano/React-for-Internationalization/README.md

-# Activity 2.2: Creating a React App to Log Your Goals for This Book
+# Activity 3.1: Creating an App to Output Your Goals for This Book

-Suppose you are adding a new section to your portfolio site, where you plan to track your learning progress.
-As part of this page, you plan to define and output your main goals for this book (e.g., "Learn about key React features", "Do all the exercises", etc.).
+SThis activity builds upon Activity 2.2 from the previous chapter.
+If you followed along there, you can use your existing code and enhance it by adding props.

-The aim of this activity is to create another new React project in which you add multiple new components.
-Each goal will be represented by a separate component, and all these goal components will be grouped together into another component that lists all main goals.
-In addition, you can add an extra header component that contains the main title for the webpage.
+The aim here is to build reusable GoalItem components that can be configured via props.
+Every GoalItem component should receive and output a goal title and a short description text with extra information about the goal.

 Perform the following steps to complete this activity:

-Create a new React project by running npx create-react-app my-app.
-You can replace my-app with any name of your choice, and you can run this command in any fitting place on your system (e.g., on your desktop).
-Start the development web server by running npm start inside the created project folder.
+1.-Finish Activity 2.2 from the previous chapter.
-Create a new /src/components folder in the project
+2.- Add a new component to the src/components folder, a component function named GoalItem, in a new GoalItem.js file.
-In the /src/components folder, create multiple component files—for example, FirstGoal.js, SecondGoal.js, ThirdGoal.js, GoalList.js and Header.js
+3.- Copy the component function (including the returned JSX code) from FirstGoal.js and add a new props parameter to the       function.
+Remove the title and description text from the JSX code: